mitkoooo/trading-simulator/README.md

 [2025-05-28 10:15:00] Pending Buy Order: 5 shares of AAPL at $150.00.

 >>> quit
-Thank you for using Ghostswap.
+Thank you for using Stock Exchange.
 ```

 ---